vhawk19/Py_Primer/Learn to handle your file/writing to a file.md

 ______________________________

 We have successfully created a new file and entered some contents to it.
-Let us see one more example:-
+Let us see one more example :-

    #### *Example II*